 How to rehydrate your child with ORS solution

-If your baby becomes dehydrated, they will need to be rehydrated with oral rehydration salt (ORS) solution, which is available from your pharmacist or GP.
-They will explain how to use it.
+If your baby becomes dehydrated, they'll need to be rehydrated with oral rehydration salt (ORS) solution, which is available from your pharmacist or GP.
+They'll explain how to use it.

 The ORS solution helps replace the water and salts lost from your child's body because of the diarrhoea and vomiting.

-To rehydrate your baby or toddler, you need to offer them small amounts of ORS solution frequently over a period of about four hours.
+To rehydrate your baby or toddler, you need to offer them small amounts of ORS solution frequently over a period of about 4 hours.

 If your child is breastfed, keep offering them breastfeeds as well.
 If your child isn't breastfed, don't offer them any other drinks apart from the ORS solution unless a health professional suggests it.

-Don't offer your child any food while they are having the ORS solution.
+Don't offer your child any food while they're having the ORS solution.